AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 </div>

 ## Introduction
 The goal of the 1 Liter per Second (1 LPS) Plant Testing team this semester is to complete the fabrication of the current 1 LPS plant.
-If time perfmits, the team also has plans to test the performance of the plant.
+If time permits, the team also has plans to test the performance of the plant.
 In Fall 2016, the 1 LPS plant was developed based on pre-existing AguaClara technology to bring sustainable water treatment to small communities of about 300 people.

-The team's mission is to create inexpensive plants that treat at a flowrate of 1 liter per second for small towns and villages that do not have the means to finance surface water treatment due to upfront costs.
+The team's mission is to create inexpensive water plants that treat at a flow rate of 1 liter per second for small towns and villages that do not have the means to finance surface water treatment due to upfront materials and construction costs.

 <div class="alert alert-block alert-danger">
-Insert "water" into last sentence after "inexpensive plants that treat"
+Insert "water" into last sentence after "inexpensive plants that treat" -addressed

-specify what surface water treatment that they can't afford (vague)
+specify what surface water treatment that they can't afford (vague) -addressed
 </div>

 Currently, the 1 LPS plant consists of an entrance tank, flocculator and sedimentation tank.
 The performance testing will be done using clay and coagulant to mimic real-world conditions, following traditional AguaClara concentrations.
 In addition to plant testing, the team has been fixing the Enclosed Stacked Rapid Sand (EStaRS) filter in order to observe differences in NTU results and to complete the full water treatment train (flocculation, sedimentation and filtration).
 However, for now, the plant is being run without the EStaRS as the filter itself has not been performance tested.
-The EStaRS in the DeFrees Lab was built in Spring and Summer 2017 (refer below to EStaRS Testing) but had only been fabricated and minimally water tested.
+While the EStaRS has been extensively tested and in use in India, the EStaRS in the DeFrees Lab was built in Spring and Summer 2017 (refer below to EStaRS Testing) specifically to be modular to the 1 L/s plant.
+Due to scaling dynamics, this current EStaRS needs to be tested but had only been fabricated and minimally water tested.

 <div class="alert alert-block alert-danger">
 The EStaRS has been extensively tested and in use in India.
 What about it needs to be tested?
+-addressed
 </div>